d-negatu/vibetune/README.md

 This desktop prototype builds on the Spotify API and extends it with features like Google Maps heatmaps, vibe-based matchmaking, real-time chat, playlist management, OAuth authentication, and interactive vibe posts.

-This open-source project explores how music can be a social experience.
+Vibetune is an open-source project to explore how music can be a social experience.
 If you're interested in shaping the future of social music tech, we welcome open contributions.

 ---